valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 We have an example of a user who was helped by this.
 He was writing a WI for an AI cube named Atlas in Zaltys-formatting, but the AI kept occasionally giving it limbs, a common problem.
 We managed to eliminate this problem seemingly entirely by adding a DESC of the cube at the beginning and ` SUMM: Atlas is literally cube with advanced AI.` to the end of his WI.
 It's likely that instead of the weakly behaving LACK or LIMIT, it's more effective to reinforce the form of the WI at the end to avoid extra limbs appearing.

-To do categories: `ADJ`, `GRAM`, `MODIF`

----
-TODO: accents
+### Speech patterns and accents
 The AI understands the concept of speech patterns and accent to some degree.
 Categories like `SPEECH:`, `WORDING:` and `ACCENT:` were tried, but didn't output desirable results.

-Thus far `TRAITS:` (or now `SUMM`) has proven to handle this attribute the best.
+` SUMM:` proved to handle this attribute the best.
 Writing style theme in author's notes can also give characters accent across the entire setting.
 Known working accents: pirates, sailors, Shakespearean accent, archaic, Cockney accent, valley girl (valley girl is the best method for getting a Southern accent on both sexes), hillbilly, Jamaica, crook/criminal.

 Below is an example of giving a character an accent with TRAITS:
 ```
 Zack:[Male human.
 TRAITS: surfer, heavy accent<Jamaica>.]
 QUOTES FROM ZACK: